-WRITING REQUIREMENT: Students majoring in Biochemistry will satisfy the final component of Occidental College's writing requirement by completing a portfolio of five specified papers or the appropriate Writing and Rhetoric class.
+WRITING REQUIREMENT: Students majoring in Biochemistry will satisfy the final component of Occidental College's writing requirement by completing a research paper during the fall semester of Biochemistry 490, Senior Seminar.
 Students should familiarize themselves with the departmental requirement at the time of declaring the major.
 Sudents should meet with the Biochemistry Program chair for detailed information about the writing requirement process.

 COMPREHENSIVE REQUIREMENT: The student must pass the Graduate Record Examination in Biochemistry at the 50th percentile rank or the American Chemical Society undergraduate examination in Biochemistry at the 50th percentile rank.
 The student will also satisfactorily write a research paper and present a seminar during the Senior year on an area of current research in the field of Biochemistry to an audience of Occidental students and faculty.
 A student can earn distinction in Biochemistry with a 75th percentile rank and a distinguished paper and seminar presentation.

 HONORS: In addition to the requirements for College honors, the student will successfully defend a written thesis based upon the outcome of his or her laboratory research effort as an undergraduate.
 See the Honors Program for more information.